Own-Data-Privateer/hoardy-mail/README.md

 ... effectively, you are using IMAP as a mail delivery protocol, not like a mail access protocol it was designed to be.

-So you start asking yourself, if you have all your messages fetched and backed up already, why are you keeping them on the IMAP server?
-Don't they just lay there, waiting to be stolen?
-Wouldn't it be nice if there was a way to automate deletion of old mail from IMAP servers in such a way that any of your own systems crashing or losing a hard drive at any point in time would not lose any of your mail?
+In which case you might ask yourself, wouldn't it be nice if there was a tool that could help you automate fetching of new messages and deletion of already backed up old messages from IMAP servers in such a way that **any of your own systems crashing or losing hard drives at any point in time would not lose any of your mail**?

 `imaparms` is a replacement for `fetchmail`/`getmail` that does this (and more, but mainly this).